Tim Scheitlin - Software Engineer

 "It's really the best of all worlds," Tim says.
 "I get to do computer science and weather all wrapped into one, plus the work has a visual component."

 Tim develops visualizations at the request of NCAR scientists who want to view data in visual formats for analysis or create illustrations for publication.
 One of his most complex creations is an animated model of a large storm, a coastal cyclone that struck East Asia in 1993, causing severe weather and damage in China, Korea, and Japan.
-A still image of the highly intricate animation was reproduced in a two-page spread in Scientific American in spring of 2000.
+A still image of the highly intricate animation was reproduced in a two-page spread in Scientific American in the spring of 2000.

 Another notable visualization was created to study Typhoon Herb, a storm that caused high winds, floods, and landslides in northern Taiwan in 1996.
 Working closely with several scientists, Tim created two visualizations of the storm: one based on observations collected during the storm with weather instruments, and a second based on data created by running a computer weather model.
 "This let us do a side-by-side visual comparison between observed data and model data," Tim explains.
 "The storm tracks and their rotations were almost identical in both cases, illustrating that the model and observed data compared very favorably."